 “For example” says Billy, “someone who lives in Village de Dieu may feel compelled to follow the actions of those who make the law there.
 This follower-ship is generally very strategic because anyone who lives in the vicinity of such criminals can get into trouble if they appear indifferent and even worse if they are downright hostile towards the actions of the latter, according to the professor.

 There is also cognitive adhesion defined as a deliberate attachment.
 Without coercion, a person or a group can agree to follow a notorious criminal either because he finds himself in his speeches, or because this person believes that the criminal is a victim of the system, according to the professor.

-But negative revenge according to Raynold Billy is when a person without the opportunity to educate themselves uses violence for revenge.
+But negative revenge, according to Raynold Billy, is when a person without the opportunity to educate themselves uses violence for revenge.
 Whenever this person defies authority, there is a sort of satisfaction for those who harbor the same feelings of revenge, but who do not have the courage to rise up.
-“A person who has been subjected to police brutality may not feel concerned or rejoice even when bandits attack the police.
-Through these acts, they take revenge on a society of denigration” emphasizes the professor.
+“A person who has been subjected to police brutality may not feel concerned or even rejoice when bandits attack the police.
+Through these acts, they take vengeance from a society of denigration” emphasizes the professor.

 Further on, the social psychologist maintains that for certain sections of society, the state has always been a nightmare.
 “It is likely that a person living in lower Delmas, whose sick relative died for lack of care, finds himself in Barbecue’s speech when he mentions the lack of existing hospitals in the area where he lives.
 That same person may not be a criminal,” concludes the professor.